omunroe-com/leinwiki/Repeatability.md

 in project.clj every time.
 However, this is too slow to be practical, so dependencies get cached in the local repository inside `~/.m2/`.

-One common problem is to check in configuration that accidentally depends upon the local repository on your own machine; perhaps you pulled in a dependency X from a third-party repo like Sonatype while working on project A and then declared X as a dependency of project B without adding Sonatype to project B's repository list.
+One common problem is accidentally depending upon the state of the local repository on your own machine; perhaps you pulled in a dependency X from a third-party repo like Sonatype while working on project A and then declared X as a dependency of project B without adding Sonatype to project B's repository list.
 As soon as someone tries working on project B on another machine that hasn't had its local repo primed the same way it will fail.

 In Leiningen 2 it's possible to add a `:repositories` key to your `:user` profile, but this exacerbates all the same problems you get